 Executive support is useful in allocating sufficient resources for API development and management, incentivizing developers to continue integrating APIs, and hiring the right talent to enhance the adoption of APIs.

-Furthermore, with the support from the management, an organization can break the cultural silos that often hinder the success of API programs.
+Furthermore, with support from the management, an organization can break the cultural silos that often hinder the success of API programs.

 If the perceptions of the people can shift so that they can view APIs as significant to the organization’s digital transformation efforts, it can greatly enhance their adoption.